Alder Hey Children’s Charity

 In 2003, we were in the final stages of our Rocking Horse Appeal.
 To move things forward we needed a system that would provide a proper reporting structure, allow income analysis and capture all donor information.
 We were unhappy with our old supplier and couldn’t see the value of upgrading.
 Everything we wanted was in the Harlequin system and we could readily see the benefits it could bring.
 Since 2004, Harlequin has been integral to our everyday fundraising as well as our major appeals and will be the bedrock of our latest ‘Alder Hey in the Park’ appeal.

-How did the installation go and what is your experience of ongoing customer care?
+How was the installation and what is your experience of ongoing support?

-A welcome change for all the team, moving to Harlequin was hassle-free.
-We were expecting some problems but there was only one stumble – essentially to do with us grasping that we could link many template letters to the system.
-The training was really good and had the important personal touch; it was useful to be trained at our desk, on our own data.
-We regularly attend Harlequin User Group (HUG) events, which add real value.
-We can suggest product development ideas, see latest releases, meet other members of the HUG community and generally ‘talk fundraising’.
+Moving to Harlequin was hassle-free.
+The training was good and had the important personal touch; it was useful to be trained at our desk, on our own data.
+We regularly attend Harlequin User Group events, which add real value.
+We can suggest product development ideas, see latest releases, meet other members of the Harlequin community and generally ‘talk fundraising’.

 "Harlequin are like an extension to our department – they always make time and you know who you are dealing with."